Open Standards are the foundation

 to assess whether the standard is as simple as possible, and as complicated

-Overburdened standards with multiple unnecessary features gives its
+Overburdened standards with multiple unnecessary features give their

 adequately read the format, and the customer is forced to a vendor lock-in.